Tullow founder Aidan Heavey secures $1bn for new oil and gas venture

 “We will seek to invest to secure and increase production levels, extend field life cycles and support partners and governments to achieve long-term, sustainable growth and create value,” he said.

-He will be partnered in his new venutre by long-time former Tullow colleague Tom Hickey, who was chief financial officer of the company between 2000 and 2008.
+He will be partnered in his new venture by former Tullow colleague Tom Hickey, who was chief financial officer of the company between 2000 and 2008.

 Under their stewardship, Tullow grew into a FTSE 100 company with production of more than 80,000 barrels of oil per day.
-It is widely acknowledged as Ireland’s most successful exploration company.
+It is still regarded as Ireland’s most successful exploration company.

 Funding for Boru Energy’s initial investments will come from Carlyle’s energy arm, Carlyle International Energy Partners (CIEP), which first invested in Africa in 2017 via the acquisition of Shell’s onshore assets in Gabon.